Enhancing the Senior Torchlight Procession

 Setting the Table uses artifacts and testimonials to discuss sovereignty, local and international identity, economic implications of food, and justice within local agricultural industries.

-730 days spent planning, developing, and doing research for the exhibition
+5 months spent planning, developing, and doing research

-5 nations of the Haudenosaunee confederacy are represented through food-related artifacts
+2 nations of the Haudenosaunee (Oneida and Onondaga) confederacy are represented through food-related objects

-4 local businesses provided information and memorabilia for the exhibit: Flour & Salt, Onondaga Nation Farm Crew, Common Thread CSA, and Kriemhild Dairy
+4 local organizations provided stories, photos, and objects for the exhibit: Flour & Salt, Onondaga Nation Farm Crew, Common Thread CSA, and Kriemhild Dairy

 115 days on display (Feb.
 8–June 3)